cakephp/docs/en/views/helpers/time.rst

 A common use of the TimeHelper is to offset the date and time to match a user's time zone.
 Lets use a forum as an example.
 Your forum has many users who may post messages at any time from any part of the world.
-An easy way to manage the time is to save all dates and times as GMT+0 or UTC.
+A way to manage the time is to save all dates and times as GMT+0 or UTC.
 Uncomment the line ``date_default_timezone_set('UTC');`` in **config/bootstrap.php** to ensure your application's time zone is set to GMT+0.